-444 - Use of ECAIs Article Explanation 444 (a) - Names of the nominated ECAIs and ECAs and the reasons for any changes We use the ratings of Fitch, Moody's and S&P. 444 (b) - Exposure classes for which each ECAI or ECA is used These can be found in Table 18 of the appendix to the Pillar 3 disclosures.
+444 - Use of ECAIs Article Explanation 444 (a) - Names of the nominated ECAIs and ECAs and the reasons for any changes We use the ratings of Fitch, Moody's and S&P. 444 (b) - Exposure classes for which each ECAI or ECA is used Central government and central banks, Regional governments and local authorities, Financial companies and financial institutions, Current receivables from corporates and financial companies and Corporates.
 444 (c) - Description of the process used to transfer the issuer and issue credit assessments onto items not included in the trading book We use the issue rating to perform credit assessments on items not included in the trading book.
 In cases where the issue rating is not available, the issuer rating is used.
 In cases where both the issue and issuer rating are unknown, we use the fallback option as required by the CRR.
 444 (d) - Association of the external rating of each nominated ECAI or ECA with the credit quality steps prescribed in Part Three, Title II, Chapter 2, taking into account that this information needs not be disclosed if the institution complies with the standard association published by EBA We associate external ratings and credit quality steps as required by implementation of regulation (EU) 2016/1800.
-444 (e) - The exposure values and the exposure values after credit risk mitigation associated with each credit quality step prescribed in Part Three, Title II, Chapter 2 as well as those deducted from own funds Please refer to Table 19 of the appendix to the Pillar 3 disclosures.
+444 (e) - The exposure values and the exposure values after credit risk mitigation associated with each credit quality step prescribed in Part Three, Title II, Chapter 2 as well as those deducted from own funds Please refer to Table 22 of the appendix to the Pillar 3 disclosures.